jetskipenguin/duplicate-image-finder/README.md

 # duplicate-image-finder
-finds duplicate images and moves them to a separate folder
+finds duplicate images in a directory and moves them to a separate folder

+Just place in the directory that you want to search and run.